kl63/Brand-Archetype-Portfolio/README.md

-# Build with Brilliance - Creative Portfolio Template
+# Brand Archetype Portfolio

-A modern, AI-powered Next.js template for creative professionals to showcase their work, connect with clients, and automate their workflow.
+A modern, AI-powered Next.js portfolio site for creative professionals to showcase their work, connect with clients, and automate their social media workflow.

 ## 🧠 Vision

-Build a modular, AI-powered personal site where **creatives and visionaries** can showcase their story, connect through rich media, and spark new collaborations through automation and innovation.
+A modular, AI-powered personal site where **creatives and visionaries** can showcase their story, connect through rich media, and spark new collaborations through automation and innovation.

 ## 🎭 Archetype: The Creator

-This template is designed for the **Creator** archetype:
+This portfolio is designed for the **Creator** archetype:
 - Values: originality, imagination, self-expression
 - Voice: visionary, inspiring, artistic
 - Visuals: vibrant colors, abstract or design-forward elements

 ## 🛠 Core Features

-- 🎨 **Creator Archetype Engine**: Shapes site tone, visuals, chatbot, and social content
+- 🎨 **Modern UI Components**: Sleek design with animations, glass effects, and responsive layouts
-- 🧠 **AI Media Generator**: Generates creative bios, visuals, taglines, and more
+- 🧠 **Social Media Content Generator**: Create platform-specific content with AI assistance
-- 🤖 **Zapier Chatbot**: Welcomes users and guides them to action in a casual, expressive tone
+- 🤖 **Zapier Chatbot**: Automate social media workflows and content scheduling
-- 📅 **Calendly Scheduler**: Books creative sessions or intro calls
-- 📢 **Social Content Engine**: Templates for inspirational or behind-the-scenes social posts
-- 🌐 **Responsive Site**: Deployed and customized with your creative identity in mind
+- 📅 **Calendly Integration**: Book meetings directly through the portfolio site
+- 📱 **Responsive Design**: Looks great on all devices from mobile to desktop
+- ✨ **Interactive Elements**: Engaging hover effects, animations, and user interactions

 ## ⚙️ Tech Stack

-- **Frontend**: Next.js + TailwindCSS
+- **Frontend**: Next.js 14+ with React and TypeScript
-- **AI**: OpenAI, DALL·E, Suno
-- **Automation**: Zapier
+- **Styling**: TailwindCSS with custom components
+- **Animation**: Framer Motion for smooth transitions
+- **UI Components**: Radix UI for accessible components
-- **Scheduling**: Calendly
+- **Scheduling**: Calendly integration
+- **Automation**: Zapier integration
-- **Hosting**: Vercel / DigitalOcean
+- **Hosting**: Vercel

 ## 🚀 Getting Started